bouquet2/krea.to/README.md

 ## Font

-The site uses the **Pokemon DP Pro** font for that nostalgic feel, with Arial as a fallback.
+The main site uses the **Scientifica** font for a clean, retro terminal aesthetic, while the blog uses **Pokemon DP Pro** for that nostalgic feel, with Arial as a fallback.

 ## License